Managing for Excellence Award

 - Responsive and effective programming

-Winners each receive $75,000 cash award, consulting services and a robust package of marketing and recognition opportunities.
+Recipients each receive a $75,000 cash award, consulting services, a professional development opportunity at the Kellogg School of Management at Northwestern University and a robust package of marketing and recognition opportunities.